willkoehler/my_blog/pages/alternate-route-options-for-the-olentangy-trail.md

 ## Olentangy River Road

 There is a multi-use trail along the south half of Olentangy River Road.
-The trail ends just south of Snouffer Rd.
-The northern section of Olentangy River Road is narrow with no shoulder and limited sight lines.
-Widening Olentangy River Road would require a major reconstruction.
+The trail ends just south of Snouffer Road The northern section of Olentangy River Road is narrow with no shoulder and limited sight lines. <span class='muted smaller'>('H' on map)</span> Widening Olentangy River Road would require a major reconstruction.
 Extending the multi-use trail is equally challenging.

 Adding sharrows to this section would probably not achieve a sufficient level of safety.
 There are limited places to pass along this section of road.
-Even if the speed limit were reduced from 45 mph to 35 mph, there would still be a significant speed difference between cars and bikes, creating pressure for cars to pass bikes.
+Even if the speed limit were reduced from 45 mph to 35 mph, there would still be a significant speed difference between cars and bikes, creating pressure for cars to pass bikes where it's not safe.

 ## State Route 161